1. Spitting on Cake When Blowing out Candles

 11. Swimming in Public Pools

 Summer days can seem unbearable in some parts of the country.
 With triple digit temperatures, sometimes staying indoors and basking in the glory of air conditioning simply isn’t enough.
 What you really need is a swimming pool and some good friends to beat the summer heat.
 But before you head to your local pool, you may want to think again.
-A report published in May of 2016 by the Centers for Disease Control and Prevention (CDC) warned that nearly 80% of routine inspections for public pools turned up at least one safety violation.
-Of these, about one in eight of these inspections found problems so serious that the pool needed to be closed immediately
+A 2016 report from the Centers for Disease Control and Prevention (CDC) warned that nearly 80 percent of routine inspections for public pools turned up at least one safety violation.
+Of these, about one in eight of these inspections found problems so serious that the pool needed to be closed immediately.

 12. Eating Hair